 Most studies that have found MCI happens more in men, but some find no difference between sexes and at least one found higher prevalence in women.
 There is also the presence of the Apoplipoprotein e4 allele in the person's genome which might be a factor.
 That allele is suspected to be related to Alzheimer's disease.

 Can we take measures to reduce the risk of MCI?

 More years of education, regular exercise, and a healthy diet appear to help.
-In particular, the Mediterranean diet rich in polyunsaturated fats appears protective.
+In particular, the Mediterranean diet rich in monounsaturated and polyunsaturated fats appears protective.
 Also, keeping engaged with others and with cognitively stimulating tasks helps.